 Zone 1 training feels almost effortless and i’s the pace you can easily maintain for a whole day (with rest and lunch stops, obviously).
 It’s the time to chat with others, as it’s possible to hold a conversation, and focus on proper technique.

-Spending extended amount of time in Zone 1 “stretches” the heart and allows it to pump more blood.
+It’s sometimes called Zone 1 cardio, because spending extended amount of time at this intensity “stretches” the heart and allows it to pump more blood.
 After this point it’s only the heart rate that increases.

 Zone 1 training benefits